luciusmagn/lambdas-and-logos/book.typ

 ```
 #show raw: set text(font: "Berkeley Mono", ligatures: false, size: 8pt, features: (calt: 0))

 Documentation for library users should primarily explain what things do, not how they're implemented internally.
-Users of your API typically don't
-care about the clever algorithm you used#footnote[
+Users of your API typically don't care about the clever algorithm you used,#footnote[
     Unless what you are providing *is* some general purpose algorithm.
-] -- they just want to know what your function does, what inputs it accepts, what outputs it produces, and
+] they just want to know what your function does, what inputs it accepts, what outputs it produces, and
 what errors might occur.
 There are exceptions to this rule, of course.
 If there's something about the implementation that users should
-know -- like the choice of hashing algorithm in a security library -- that should be included.
+know, like the choice of hashing algorithm in a security library -- that should be included.
 It's often also worthwhile to include
-performance characteristics if they might affect how users should use your API.
+performance characteristics if they might affect how users should use your API.#footnote[
+    What I mean is that some operations provided by your library may be very costly, and you want to let the users
+    know that they should not be using them often, and maybe utilize some buffering, batching.
+]

 On the other side of the fence is documentation for contributors to your project.
 This consists of several layers.
 First is the code itself,
-which should be clear and self-documenting as we've discussed in previous chapters.
-Second is the user documentation -- contributors need
+which should be clear and self-documenting as we've discussed in previous chapters, and will discuss in future chapters.
-to understand what the code is supposed to do from a user's perspective.
-Third is special documentation specifically for contributors.
+Second is the user documentation -- contributors need to understand what the code is supposed to do from a user's perspective.
+Third is special documentation specifically for contributors.#footnote[
+    For instance, us Rust bros have the *rustc book*, which provides some hints into how the Rust compiler looks internally,
+    and how to develop it.
+]

 This contributor-specific documentation should help new people orient themselves in your codebase.
 Where should they start looking?
 What are the main components and how do they fit together?
 It should also justify any unusual design decisions.
 If you've done something